Labor trafficking in the United States: Traveling sales crew

 Traveling sales crews have the highest rate of labor trafficking after domestic labor.
 The traveling nature makes it easier for traffickers to control their victims' sleeping arrangements and food and to alienate them from outside contact.
 Traffickers may withhold food or threaten to abandon their victims in unfamiliar locations without money if they do not comply.
 Unlike other professions, members of traveling sales crews are considered independent contractors even if they do not have any autonomy in their life outside of work.
 As independent contractors, they are not overseen by several laws meant to prevent abuse, such as Title VII of the Civil Rights Act of 1964.
 Victims often incur debt from their traffickers, and enter into a form of debt slavery.Malinda's Traveling Sales Crew Protection Act is a Wisconsin law that gives traveling sales crew members similar employment rights as part-time workers in Wisconsin are currently guaranteed by state law.
 It also requires all crews to register with the Department of Agriculture, Trade, and Consumer Protection before going door to door in state communities.
 By registering members of the crew, alerts for members with outstanding warrants in other states can be identified and criminals detained.
 It is the only law in the United States that regulates traveling sales crews.
-Wisconsin governor James E. Doyle says the intent of the law is to "stop companies from putting workers in dangerous and unfair conditions".
+Wisconsin governor James E. Doyle said the intent of the law is to "stop companies from putting workers in dangerous and unfair conditions".
 The bill was passed in a form that applies only to sales workers who travel in groups of two or more.
 It was authored by Jon Erpenbach.
 Southwestern Advantage lobbied against the bill, arguing that their independent contractor business model nurtured the entrepreneurial spirit.
 During the hearings, former Southwestern student dealers testified on both sides of the issue.